Alternative titles for this job

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Finance managers may do some or all of the following:

-- monitor and report on financial trends and organisational efficiency
+- monitor and report on financial trends

-- ensure business meets legal requirements
+- ensure policies, procedures and legal requirements are followed correctly.

 Skills and knowledge